mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 "My Script"
  This is what will be visible in the tools menu.

-if you now restart Krita, you will have an action called "My Script".
+If you now restart Krita, you will have an action called "My Script".
 It still doesn't do anything, because we haven't connected it to a script.

 So, let's make a simple export document script.
 Add the following to the extension class, make sure it is above where you add the extension to Krita: